 As evidenced by the VPD’s experience with intercultural competency training, not all training is created equal nor is all training effective.
 It concerns me that since the TRC recommendations many people are hanging out their shingles as trainers.
 My concern is that organizations are engaging providers to deliver courses that don’t contribute to behavioural change.
 There is a difference between cultural sensitivity training and the skills-based training called for by the TRC.

-From my perspective, effective training has to be consistent, ongoing and linked to performance - have the recipients been given the information and tools required to change their knowledge, skills and attitude which is the definition of competency based training.
+From my perspective, effective training has to be consistent, ongoing and linked to performance - have the recipients been given the information and tools required to change their knowledge, skills and attitude?
+Because this is the definition of competency-based training.
 Training has to be tied to better actions on the job.
-If it isn’t, then you’re wasting your money and you’re wasting your employees time, and you’re causing distress and creating unsafe situations for Indigenous people, employees and the potential damage to the reputation of your organization.
+If it isn’t, then you’re wasting your money and you’re wasting your employees' time, and you’re causing distress and creating unsafe situations for Indigenous people, and employees and the potential damage to the reputation of your organization.

-In this interview on the CBC Early Edition, I talk about the need in training to address the myths and misconceptions about Indigenous Peoples.
-If people understand the source of those misconceptions they will be less likely to jump to conclusions or make assumptions . . . and we all know what they say about those who assume.
+In an interview on the CBC Early Edition, I talked about the need for training to address the myths and misconceptions about Indigenous Peoples.
+If people understand the source of those misconceptions they will be less likely to jump to conclusions or make assumptions... and we all know what they say about those who assume.

 An ounce of prevention is worth a pound of cure.
 We think the time and resources an organization might spend on damage control would be better used to provide resources to management and employees at the other end so that this situation doesn’t arise again.

-If you are interested in some suggestions on what to look for when selecting an Indigenous awareness or cultural competency trainer, here’s a selection of articles from our blog Working Effectively with Indigenous Peoples®:
+If you are interested in some suggestions on what to look for when selecting an Indigenous awareness or cultural competency trainer, here’s a selection of articles from our blog:

 Indigenous People face the worst housing outcomes in the country.
 Hon.
 Marc Miller, Minister of Crown-Indigenous Relations To understand the...